Asduveneck/500pix_clone/README.md

   In the Photo Manager, users can only access their own individual photos.
 They select a photograph by clicking on it, where they can then update the title or description, or delete the photograph.

-### Features

-Currently, there is a secure frontend to backend user authentication via BCrypt.
-Photos can be viewed on a home feed.
-Hovering over a photo adds a shadow for emphasis and reveals the photos title.

 ### Screen Shots

 #### Home Page